tshrode37/Florida-Manatee-Mortalities/README.md

 ## Summary of Results

-When determining the forecasting model for your data, there are various considerations that need to be made.
+When determining the forecasting model for the given data, there are various considerations that need to be made.
 A few include the amount of available data, the type of data (weekly, monthly, quarterly, annually), the forecasting horizon (will forecasting be required for one month in advance, one year, ten years, etc), and whether the data is trending or has seasonality.
-Our data did not have any seasonality, since we used annual data, but the data was in an upward trend.
+Our data did not have any seasonality, but the data was in an upward trend.
 For this type of data, the two mostly used models include Exponential Smoothing and ARIMA models.

 The first modeling technique used was Exponential Smoothing.
 The 80% prediction interval for the 2021 forecast, and a 95% prediction interval for the 2021 forecast are in the table below.